 Yet we don’t have to give ourselves up to the cross.
 We don’t have to conform and die in our harsh circumstances BECAUSE IT IS FINISHED (John 19:30) – Christ defeated death once and for all.
 Those who are in Him will never taste death.
 Christ died on the cross to give us a better future.
 The pain you are going through cannot compare to the joy that is coming (Romans 8:18)

-Keep the faith and listen to what God is saying to you through your circumstaces.
+Keep the faith and listen to what God is saying to you through the tribulation.
 Some things in life can only be learned through upleasant circumstances.
 Not by observation but experience.
 Stop sulking and open yourself up to gaining new wisdom in the middle of a crisis.
 God is teaching you something you will need to fulfil His purpose!